 Tonight's match officials

-Referee: John brooks
+Referee: John Brooks

-Assistants of the referee: Nick Greenhalgh and Matthew Jones
+Referee's assistants: Nick Greenhalgh and Matthew Jones

-Fourth Official: Matthew donohue
+Fourth Officer: Matthew Donohue

-“That control, that intensity, that's what we need from the first whistle.
+“This control, that intensity, that's what we need from the first whistle.
 Swansea didn't play their best game, but they were focused and disciplined and did the simple things right.
-I think we prepared well, we know what to do, and these play-offs - anything can happen.
+I think we're well prepared, we know what we have to do, and these playoffs – anything can happen.
 They are very strong, very determined. ”

-Updated 1621701335000 5:00 pm BST
+Updated 1621701335000 5.00 pm BST